AmbientRun/Ambient/crates/model/README.md

 [Scene root node 1]  [Scene root node 2] ...
 ```

-These models can consist of multiple objects, and may have animations.
+These models can consist of multiple entities, and may have animations.
 In order for
 these to have consistent animations when the entire model is transformed, they need
 to have some kind of extra "transform" node inserted at the root.